godspeedsystems/gs-documentation/docs/events/overview.md

 ```

 ##  Event types

-- An event type refers to a categorization or classification of events based on common characteristics or attributes.
 - Event types are essential in event-driven systems, such as software applications, data analysis, monitoring, and automation.
 - Developer can create any event source by following a standard process.